Educational tours and resources

 Furthermore, the Awards aim to show students that their contribution is valuable and to educate them that we all have a part to play in looking after our world.

 For further information, visit www.greeninnovationawards.com.au

-Nothing Goes to Waste booklet is suitable for preschools, early childhood centres and early primary aged students.
+The School waste and recycling audit procedure(PDF, 169KB) is suitable for preschools, early childhood centres and early primary aged students.

 Tours and visits

 The Materials Recovery Facility (MRF) at Chinderah accepts the yellow bin contents for sorting and recycling.
 To book an educational tour please contact Solo Resource Recovery on 02 6674 7656 and the Education Officer Tashi Lhamo firstname.lastname@example.org will assist you with all enquiries.

 Once the site is open for tours, schools will be invited to book a tour to Stotts Creek Resource Recovery at Stotts Creek to learn how your waste is sorted and processed to reach our community’s goal of less to landfill.
 Find out what else can be recycled and what can be dropped off to Stotts for FREE.
 Groups are accompanied by an experienced officer who will be on hand to answer any questions you may have.
 Transportation to the facility is arranged by the school or group and an officer will join the group on the bus for the guided tour.

 *Bus with good ground clearance needs to be supplied by school / group.
 Smaller buses are preferable to access all areas, however if a larger bus is used it must have a microphone for use.
 Tour is for 1 hour.